back

 I'm drowning in debt

-Even though you’re in financial trouble, you don’t have to stay there.
-A debt management plan will lower your stress level, get you debt-free, and back to working towards your goals.
+The total personal debt in the U.S. is at an all-time high of $14.96 trillion.1 Most of us have debt.
+However, if you are drowning in debt, you don’t have to stay there.
+A debt repayment plan will lower your stress level, get you debt-free, and get back to being able to pay bills and working towards your personal finance goals.
 When it comes to building good financial habits, managing your debt should be at the top of your list.
-So if you’re drowning in high-interest debt, read on—help is here!
+So, if you’re drowning in high-interest debt, read on—help is here!

 Spend Money Wisely: Create a Budget

-Building a budget is the most critical thing you can do to get debt-free.
-A budget is a plan that puts every dollar you make into action.
-Budgets organize spending into categories and then prioritizes those categories to meet your basic needs, essential bills, and extras—in that order.
+Building a budget is the most critical thing you can do to get debt-free and have a positive relationship with your money.
+An online survey conducted by the Certified Financial Planner Board of Standards found that consumers who have a budget feel more in control, more confident, and more secure with their finances.2 A budget is a plan that puts every dollar you make into action.
+Budgets organize spending into categories and then prioritize those categories to meet your basic needs, essential bills, and extras—in that order.

-You don’t need to be an accountant on a spreadsheet expert to build a budget.
+You don’t need to be an accountant or a spreadsheet expert to build a budget.
 If you’re new to budgeting, start simple.
-Gather all your paystubs and deposit information for the month and total them up to get your total income.
+Gather all your pay stubs and deposit information for the month and total them up to get your total income.
 Then, take all your other debts and group them into different categories.
 Group your basic needs in a separate category and your extras in another.
 Here’s an example of some basic categories:

 If your income exceeds your expenses, then you can cover all your bills.
 If your expenses exceed your income, you will need to cut unnecessary spending to balance everything out.